garrandall/popular-music-data/tracks/do-it-like-you-diggy-jeremih.md

 Cause you sure got my attention, I just wanna grant your wishes (la la) What you want you get it, I don't call it tricking
-Not just cause I got it cause I want to, that makes all the difference I'm about my business, and ooh girl you the business We should get together soon so we can do some business I got some things that I could teach ya, lemme show ya Is you ready, what's the hold up
+Not just cause I got it cause I want to, that makes all the difference I'm about my business, and oh girl you the business
+We should get together soon so we can do some business I got some things that I could teach ya, lemme show ya Is you ready, what's the hold up